AlexsLemonade/alsf-scpca/aws/setup-log.md

 The setup of the AWS batch queue and related resources for Nextflow usage are handled by the Terraform (`.tf`) files in this directory.

-The general setup currently consists of three Batch queues:
+The general setup currently consists of two Batch queues:

 - `nextflow-batch-default-queue`, which includes up to 256 vCPUs, with volumes provisioned with 64GB storage.
 - `nextflow-batch-bigdisk-queue`, which includes up to 32 vCPUs, with volumes provisioned with 500GB storage.
-- `nextflow-batch-auto-scaled-ebs-queue`, which includes up to 128 vCPUs, with automatically scaled storage volumes.
+  `nextflow-batch-auto-scaled-ebs-queue`, which includes up to 128 vCPUs, with automatically scaled storage volumes.

 `nextflow-batch-default-queue` should be used in most situations, except when large amounts of disk usage are expected.
 Both queues use spot instances, but the spot price threshold is set high (currently 100%!) so they should should never not run.